intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 --- | --- | ---
 `site` | Identifier of the customer site where energy assets have been installed. | *999* `api_key` | The key configures basic authentication for each client application. |

+### Body parameters
+The request can be filtered to restrict query data to the product types, categories and subcategories specified in the `product-filter` parameter.
+The returned data will contain records for *any* of the product types, categories and subcategories specifeid in the `product-filter` array.

 ---